nus-cs2103/website-base/admin/project-grading.md

 - ( )  Significantly lower
 - ( )  Slightly lower
 - ( )  Similar
-- ( )  Slightly higher
-- ( )  Significantly higher
+- ( )  Higher
 </div>

 <div id="projectGrading-effort-instructions">

 **Effort**: Assume the effort required to create AB3 from scratch is 10 in a scale of 0 to 30.
 How much effort do you estimate the team put in for this project?
-* Count all implementation/testing/documentation work as mentioned in that person's PPP.
-Also look at the actual code written by the person.
 * {{ icon_important_big_red }} Do not give a high value just _to be nice_. ==Your responses will be used to evaluate your effort estimation skills.==
 </div>
 </blockquote>

-Step 2: We evaluate how much of that effort was can be attributed to you.
-This is evaluated by team members, tutors.
+Step 2: Evaluate how much of that effort can be attributed to you.
+This is evaluated by team members, and tutors.

-{{ icon_info }} For reference, here are some grading instructions that will be given to them:
+{{ icon_info }} For reference, here are some grading instructions given to evaluators:

 <blockquote>

-Evaluate the contribution to the product by each team member, not including contributions to documentation or contribution to team-based tasks.
+Evaluate the contribution to the product by each team member.
+* Count all implementation/testing/documentation work as mentioned in that person's PPP.
+* Also look at the actual code written by the person.

 </blockquote>